vkola-lab/vkola-lab.github.io/_pages/home.md

 2. **Representation learning** -- Construction of efficient neural models on high resolution data to process local and contextual information

 ### Joining our laboratory
 We form small teams comprising individuals with complementary expertise and work persistently to build comprehensive solutions.

-If you are interested in joining us, then we encourage you to contact an active lab member and talk about your interests.
+Important: If you are interested in joining us, then we encourage you to contact an active lab member (click on Team) and talk about your interests.

 ### Funding
 We are grateful for funding from the [American Heart Association](https://www.heart.org), the [National Institute on Aging](https://www.nia.nih.gov), the [National Heart, Lung, and Blood Institute](https://www.nhlbi.nih.gov), the [National Cancer Institute](https://www.cancer.gov), the [Artificial Intelligence and Technology Collaboratories (AITC) for Aging Research program](https://www.a2collective.ai), and the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov).
 We also thank the [Karen Toffler Charitable Trust](https://tofflertrust.org), Johnson & Johnson Enterprise Innovation Inc., and [Visterra Inc.](https://visterrainc.com), for funding our work.